mikenguyen13/data_analysis/_book/04-basic-inference.md

 |--------------|----------|----------|
 | **Before A** | $n_{11}$ | $n_{12}$ |
 | **Before B** | $n_{21}$ | $n_{22}$ |

+: Customer switching behavior between Product A and Product B

 -   $n_{12}$: Customers who switched from Product A to B.
 -   $n_{21}$: Customers who switched from Product B to A.